 The bodily remains that were found:

-- A pelvis
+- A piece of a pelvis bone

 - A boot with a foot inside